 The theory, skills and attitudes necessary to obtain blood by venipuncture and other skin puncture techniques from patients in hospitals and other health care settings.
+Open only to students in the Medical Laboratory Technician Program.
 (Fa) 2 credits

 MLT 262: Immunohematology